From basement bunkers to industrial icons and mysterious marvels, you’ll find art in the most surprising of places in Leeds.

 Castle Fine Art, 38-40 Victoria Quarter, Leeds, West Yorkshire, LS1 6BE.

 Founded in 2013 by Leeds graduates, Assembly House is a workspace-slash-exhibition space set up to support emerging creatives in the city by offering affordable studios, career support and funded opportunities.
 Based in a former textiles mill on the edge of the canal, the character of the building lends itself to the art-related going-ons inside.
 You’ll find illustrators, sculptors, designers and more all working their magic here.
 The dedicated project space offers a monthly programme of exhibitions, workshops, talks and residencies for the art hungry.

 Assembly House, 44 Canal Road, Armley, Leeds, West Yorkshire, LS12 2PL.

-Live Art Bistro, Regent Street, Leeds, West Yorkshire, LS2 7QA.
+CLAY: Centre for Live Art Yorkshire, 1-2 Regent Street, Leeds, West Yorkshire, LS2 7QA.

 Freedom Mills, Washington Street, Leeds, West Yorkshire, LS3 1JL.

 Sunny Bank Mills

 The regeneration of Sunny Bank Mills has seen one of the city’s most famous textile mills become a leading venue for art and culture in Leeds.
 With oodles of space packed full of creativity, the 3,000-square-foot art gallery serves as the creative hub of the mill and shines a light on local designers.
 While you’re here, you can browse artworks to take home in the shop and take respite in the cafe.
 Art courses from life drawing to felt making are available too, and the fascinating archives are an unmissable treasure trove of the building’s textile past.

 Sunny Bank Mills, 83-85 Town Street, Farsley, Leeds, West Yorkshire, LS28 5UJ.